pymargot/margot/README.md

 Results from margot backtest can be analysed with pyfolio.

+## Getting Started

+    pip install margot

+Next you need to make sure you have a couple of environment variables set:

+    export ALPHAVANTAGE_API_KEY=YOUR_API_KEY
+    export DATA_CACHE=PATH_TO_FOLDER_TO_STORE_HDF5_FILES

+Once you've done that, try running the code in the [notebook](https://github.com/atkinson/margot/blob/master/notebooks/margot.ipynb).

 ## Status
 This is still an early stage software project, and should not be used for live trading.

-## Getting Started

-    pip install margot

 ## Documentation